monali45/monali45/README.md

 I bridge the gap between **Application Logic** and **Deep Infrastructure**, building resilient systems that don't break at 3 AM.

 Currently, I am focused on the intersection of **SRE and GenAI**, architecting production-ready environments for Large Language Models.
-Beyond just "keeping the lights on," I specialize in designing **Internal Developer Platforms (IDP)**—creating self-service paved paths that empower developers to innovate while enforcing enterprise-grade security and compliance.
+Beyond just "keeping the lights on", I specialize in designing **Internal Developer Platforms (IDP)** creating self-service paved paths that empower developers to innovate while enforcing enterprise-grade security and compliance.

 ---